gdbackus/RL/README.md

 - rlutil uses 1,1 as the top-left index - I prefer 0,0
 - rlutil uses column, row notation - of course, I prefer row, column

-So - I have using the CodeLite IDE environment and MinGW as the compiler.
-I have made no attempt to worry about portability - it is specifically a Windows console program.
+So - I have been using the CodeLite IDE environment and MinGW as the compiler.
+I have made no attempt to make the code portable - it is specifically a Windows console program.